finarioapp/api/README.md

 processes.
 Operations that could expose sensitive data only accept secure tokens over SSL.
 As long as these tokens are always and only passed over SSL, attackers can never acquire a secure token with which to impersonate a valid customer.

+The use of an IP whitelist to verify that the connection is being established from a known safe IP address provides another layer of security.
+This multi-layered, "defense in depth" strategy ensures that API connections to Finario are always highly secure.